JPFrankCS/cse15l-lab-reports/labReport1.md

 [user@sahara ~/lecture1]$ cat messages/
 cat: messages/: Is a directory
 ```
 This command, run in the lecture1 directory prints the message seen here.
 While the cat command expects a file to be passed as argument, it recognizes that messages/ is a directory and informs the user of that fact.
-This is not an error, rather it is a print statement by the cat command.
+This causes the error seen in the code above to be thrown.
+This error is thrown becuase the cat command is supposed to print the text contents of a file, so when it is passed a directory, it is unable to print the text as it is given no file.

 Finally, what if the cat command has a file path as an argument?
 ```